-□ Share the send ahead/leave behind document with the office when you share the Zoom link.

-Schedule a prep call with the participants.
-Consider using a Doodle poll to find the best time.

-Coordinate creating a Zoom link for the prep call and share it with your group.
+- □ Share the send ahead/leave behind document with the office when you share the Zoom link. - Schedule a prep call with the participants.
+Consider using a Doodle poll to find the best time. - Coordinate creating a Zoom link for the prep call and share it with your group.

-Review the Participant Resource Packet for August Recess Visits 2023.
-Then, share the resource list with the participants for your visit.
-Instruct the participants to review the resources and spend time doing research on their member(s) of Congress and possible connections to the legislative asks.
+□ Review the Congressional Visits webpage for resources to support your preparation and planning.
+Share the webpage with the other participants on the visit.
+Encourage participants to review the learning and planning resources and to spend time doing research on their member(s) of Congress and possible connections to the legislative asks.